-An ASSE 1017 or ASSE 1070 temperature limiting or mixing valve is recommended in installations servicing disabled or elderly persons, or children.
-Mixing valves do not eliminate the risk of scalding.
+Indirect Water Heater Applications - Install an ASSE 1017 or ASSE 1070 temperature limiting or mixing valve to reduce the risk of scalding.
+NOTE: Mixing valves do not eliminate the risk of scalding.
 To avoid scalding:

-- Set the water heater set point temperature as low as possible. - · Feel water before bathing or showering. - If thermostatic valves are required, use devices specifically designed for such purpose.
+- Set the water heater set point temperature as low as possible. - Feel water before bathing or showering. - If thermostatic valves are required, use devices specifically designed for such purpose.
 Install these devices in accordance with instructions provided by the manufacturer.